Divanvdb/1_WindSpeedForecasting/README.md

 ## Implementations to be tested
 - **Land mass forcings**: Add a layer that identifies the land mass of South Africa
 - **Training for multiple steps**: In the training, increase the number of steps that the model is training.

+## Issues
+- **Computer crashing on PyTorch implementation**: Simulation computer with NVIDIA GeForce GPU crashing (temperature @ 73 \degrees C)